Albany Options School

 Albany Options School is a public alternative school in Albany, Oregon, United States.
-It provides alternative education for students who are working below or above state benchmark standards.
+It provides alternative education for students who are working below or above state benchmark standards in a community-based setting that is put in place to support students who may struggle in a more traditional high school environment.
 These opportunities include transitional programs, credit-recovery programs, higher-education courses and education through contracted services.
-Albany Options School is an accredited alternative school serving middle school, high school and GED students.
+Albany Options School is an accredited alternative school serving high school and GED students.

 The school also had a preschool program linked with the Boys & Girls Club of Albany at the Albany Options School, serving up to 20 children close to the age of 5.

 Academics

 In 2008, 14% of the school's seniors received a high school diploma.
 Of 86 students, 12 graduated, 64 dropped out, one received a modified diploma, and nine were still in high school in 2009.
 In contrast in 2010 the school graduated 57 with either a high school diploma or a GED.

 Four academic programs are offered through the Albany Options school: